vcompanyb/cuenticalaravelapi/README.md

 ## Installation

-Pull this package in through Composer.
+Pull this package using Composer.

 ```js